-Swearing, profanity, obscenity, vulgar language, gestures or pictures (written or verbal) will not be tolerated.
+Swearing, profanity, obscenity, vulgar language, gestures or pictures will not be tolerated.
+Undirected racial, religious, or sexual oriented slurs or jokes will also not be tolerated.
 Conduct of this type directed at a staff member, is cause for out-of-school suspension.
 (EMIS Code 18)